giocomai/giorgiocomai_eu/content/post/2020-08-22-news-on-belarus-state-tv-on-21-august-2020/index.en.md

 The director of the company tells Lukashenko that [not a single worker is striking](https://youtu.be/yq-Uz_pEzN0?t=279).

-The voice-over both aknowledges and dismisses the presence of different points of views among workers:
+The voice-over both acknowledges and dismisses the presence of different points of views among workers:

 > "There were different emotions among workers about recent events, but, from a purely human perspective, common sense and kind words is exactly what we so much need in our society at this time" [[Link](https://youtu.be/yq-Uz_pEzN0?t=461)]